-Summary of Typical Allowable Health and Medical Care Expenses Services of medical professionals Substance abuse treatment programs Surgery and medical procedures that are necessary, legal, and non-cosmetic Psychiatric treatment Ambulance services and some costs of transportation related to medical expenses.
+Summary of Typical Allowable Health and Medical Care Expenses Services of medical professionals Surgery and medical procedures that are necessary, Iegal, and non-cosmetic Services of medical facilities Hospitalization, long-term care, and inhome nursing services Prescription medicines and insulin, but not nonprescription medicines even if recommended by a doctor Substance abuse treatment programs Psychiatric treatment Ambulance services and some costs of transportation related to medical expenses.
 The PHA will use the most current medical mileage rate listed in IRS Publication 502.
-Services of medical facilities Hospitalization, long-term care, and in- home nursing services Prescription medicines and insulin, but not nonprescription medicines even if recommended by a doctor